digitalocean/csi-digitalocean/test/kubernetes/deploy/README.md

-# Deploying and Testing a Development Version
+# Deploying a Development Version Manually

+For most tasks, the [e2e test shell wrapper](/test/e2e) should be used to run tests.
+It leverages the deploy script described below which can also be invoked manually.

-The most convenient way to test changes to csi-digitalocean is on a [DigitalOcean Kubernetes (DOKS)](https://www.digitalocean.com/products/kubernetes/) cluster.
+The best way to test changes to csi-digitalocean is on a [DigitalOcean Kubernetes (DOKS)](https://www.digitalocean.com/products/kubernetes/) cluster.
 However, since DOKS clusters run the DigitalOcean CSI controller as a managed component that cannot be modified by the user, deploying with the